coder/docs/guides/ssl-certificates/route53.md

    kubectl get all -n cert-manager
    ```

-## Step 2: Delegate Your Domain Names and Set Up DNS01 Challenges
+## Step 2: Delegate your domain names and set up DNS01 challenges

 Because Coder dynamically generates domains (specifically the Dev URLs), your
 certificates need to be approved and challenged.
 The follow steps will show you